-All Visiting Experts are to be equipped with Personal Protection Equipment (PPE) which is provided by the Mission and which fulfils the requirements of the Mission-as per the relevant annex of the Mission's OPLAN (i.e. level IIIA body armour modified by level IV ballistic shields and a level III ballistic helmet in accordance with Mission specific security requirements, etc).
+All Visiting Experts are to be equipped with Personal Protection Equipment (PPE) which is provided by the Mission, if not supplied by the Contributing State, and which fulfils the requirements of the Mission-as per the relevant annex of the Mission's OPLAN (i.e. level IIIA body armour modified by level IV ballistic shields and a level III ballistic helmet in accordance with Mission specific security requirements, etc).